19balazs86/PlayingWithGraphQL/README.md

 This is a small .NET Core application, a playground to try out GraphQL.
 The example just gives you a subtle insight into GraphQL.

-You can find some definitions for query and mutation type in the example.
-Queries.txt constants all queries, which you can try in the playground.
+You can find some definitions for query and mutation type in the example. postman_collection.json constants all queries, which you can try in the playground and in Postman.

 #### Resources
 - [Documentation](https://graphql-dotnet.github.io/docs/getting-started/introduction) for GraphQL for .NET.